Sreecharan9/SQL-Case-Study-1-Tiny-Shop-Sales/README.md

 8) What is the median order total?
 9) For each order, determine if it was ‘Expensive’ (total over 300), ‘Affordable’ (total over 100), or ‘Cheap’.
 10) Find customers who have ordered the product with the highest price.

+# Approach :-

+* To Understand the dataset
+* Answering to the above mentioned business questions by analyzing with SQL queries and extract valuable insights to make informed decisions for "Tiny Shop Sales".